Oliver Askew: Early career

+Askew began karting at the age of eight in Jupiter.
+He finished third and sixth in the Rotax Max Challenge Grand Finals, and won the BNL Senior Max series in his European debut in 2015.
+At the end of the year, he signed with Absolute Racing to make his open-wheel debut in the last two rounds of the Formula Masters China, with two podium finishes in six races, but he failed to secure a racing program for 2016 due to a lack of funding.

-Askew began karting at the age of 8 in Jupiter.
-In 2016, Askew was selected as a Team USA Scholarship recipient.
-This enabled him to compete in the Formula Ford Festival and Walter Hayes Trophy.
-In the Walter Hayes Trophy, Askew won his heat and finished second in the final.
+In 2016, after being spotted during a winning performance in a one-off Skip Barber Racing Summer Series round at Road America, Askew was selected as a Team USA Scholarship recipient.
+This enabled him to compete in the Formula Ford Festival and the Walter Hayes Trophy, in which Askew won his heat and finished second in the final.
 Later in 2016, he won the $200,000 2016 Mazda Road to Indy Shootout at Mazda Raceway Laguna Seca to compete in the 2017 USF2000 championship.

 USF2000

 Askew won the 2017 USF2000 championship.
 The win earned him a $400,000 scholarship from Mazda to race in the 2018 Pro Mazda series, the middle step on the Mazda Road to Indy ladder system to IndyCar racing.
 In May 2017, Askew joined the Rising Star Racing program which attempts to aid young American open-wheel drivers advance in their careers.

 Pro Mazda

 In February 2018, Askew signed with Cape Motorsports to drive in the 2018 Pro Mazda series.
 Askew scored his first Pro Mazda victory in Race 1 at Portland.
 He finished the 2018 season third in the Pro Mazda championship.